 The sudden introduction of the concept of ‘gender identity’ into public policy across the globe has generated quite a turmoil, riddled with worldwide confusion and clashes of mismatched theories relating to the meaning of sex, gender and personal identity.

-Well, no matter!
 In this article we will speak with English lawyer Claire Graham.
-She currently works as a school teacher for special needs children, but she became renowned within UK feminism as an advocate for the rights of intersex people (previously referred to as ‘hermaphrodites’), like her.
+She currently works as a school teacher for special needs children, but she became renowned within UK feminism as an advocate for the rights of people with DSDs (frequently referred to as intersex or historically ‘hermaphrodites’), like her.

 Claire Graham: I am currently a teacher for special needs children but I am also an intersex advocate.
 I have a blog where I write about intersex conditions, or differences of sex development (DSD).
 This stems from a Twitter account where I wrote about MRKH, which is the DSD I was diagnosed with at the age of 18.
 From this, I meet other people with DSDs and started learning about them too.
 As I learned, I shared the information.
 I’ve been fortunate to meet people who’ve been very generous with their time and knowledge.